SparrowOnTheRoof/SimpleToDo_for_window/README.md

 # SimpleToDo_for_window
 Simple To-do list for window.<br>
-Can use for some task and memo.
+Can use for some task memo.